Title: Managing Director, Product Marketing and Analysis

 How has your Pepperdine experience impacted your personal and professional success?

-Participating in the Graziadio School of Business and Management Presidents and Key Executives (PKE) MBA program was a life and career changing experience.
+Participating in the Graziadio Business School Presidents and Key Executives (PKE) MBA program was a life and career changing experience.
 The relationships formed with my faculty and cohort were both impactful and lasting.
 Career-wise, the PKE MBA opened new opportunities for me in executive leadership, allowing me to move from design engineering leadership to a key marketing leadership role.

 Describe a project or accomplishment that you consider to be the most significant in your career: